HealthPixel/healthpixel/README.md

 HealthPixel is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
-For questions or support, please open an issue on GitHub.
+For questions or support, please open an issue on GitHub or contact us at healthpixelproject@gmail.com.